‘Dreamer’ (2005): Trials, Not Just Triumphs, Tie Families Together

 Ben Crane (Kurt Russell) and Cale Crane (Dakota Fanning), in “Dreamer.”
 Dreamworks

-Ben’s experienced so much pain and loss training his beloved horses that he doesn’t want those heartaches for hypersensitive Cale.
-So, when Cale’s upset over Ben’s overprotectiveness, fending her off horse racing, Lilly reminds Cale that people sometimes do say hurtful things.
+Ben’s experienced so much pain and loss in training his beloved horses that he doesn’t want those heartaches for hypersensitive Cale.
+So, when Cale’s upset over Ben’s overprotectiveness, fending her off horse racing, Lilly reminds Cale that people sometimes do or say hurtful things.
 But a word, phrase, or gesture, no matter how scarring, shouldn’t widen a rift because a child, sibling, or parent allows one negative incident to overwhelm thousands of positive ones.
 So, memories count.

 Ben’s faith beats everyone else’s fatalism.
 He prefers to take a fallen Soñador to its stalls.
-The doctor, wanting to put it down right there on the racetrack, moans, “What’s the point?
+The doctor, wanting to put the horse down right there on the racetrack, moans, “What’s the point?
 She’s finished.”
 Likewise, some people give up on sick, injured, or disabled people even when there’s considerable hope and life left in them.
 Ben’s courage and commitment to nurse Soñador back to health is a vote for life and all it promises.

 Ben Crane (Kurt Russell, C), in “Dreamer.”
 (MovieStillsDB)